 - The meaning of responsibility to Medicare beneficiaries with respect to their healthcare decisions

 - The relationship between responsibility and choice of coverage, behavior, and decision efficacy

 - The relationship between responsibility and willingness to participate in, or to express dissatisfaction about, coverage and payment decisions

-Seven focus groups were held in Oakland, CA and Grand Rapids, MI in the summer of 2004; another set of 7 focus groups was held in the fall of 2004.
+Seven focus groups were held in Oakland, California, and Grand Rapids, Michigan, in summer 2004; another set of seven focus groups was held in fall 2004.
 Participants for these groups were selected by their self-reported behaviors (“active” versus “reactive” consumers) and health conditions (diabetes or hypertension) or Medicare health plan types.
-Additionally, a nationwide, cross-sectional CATI survey of beneficiaries were selected and interviewed.
-Results enabled the Centers for Medicare and Medicaid Services (CMS) to develop a comprehensive conceptual model of personal responsibility, as well as determine the ways CMS might employ this model to encourage Medicare beneficiaries to become more engaged in their health care decisionmaking and, consequently, to make better-informed decisions.
+A nationwide, cross-sectional computer-assisted telephone interview survey of beneficiaries was conducted.
+The results enabled the Centers for Medicare & Medicaid Services (CMS) to develop a comprehensive conceptual model of personal responsibility and determine the ways CMS might employ this model to encourage Medicare beneficiaries to become more engaged in their health care decisionmaking and consequently to make better informed decisions.